 PRINCIPLE OF ONBS

-The Open Nucleus Breeding System (ONBS) is typically structured as a pyramid, consisting of three distinct tiers, the nucleus herd at the top, followed by multiplier herd, and commercial herd at the base, which facilitates the efficient flow of genetic improvement throughout the livestock population (Fig 1).
+Open Nucleus Breeding System (ONBS) is typically structured as a pyramid, consisting of three distinct tiers, the nucleus herd at the top, followed by multiplier herd, and commercial herd at the base, which facilitates the efficient flow of genetic improvement throughout the livestock population (Fig 1).
 The nucleus herd consists of high-quality breeding stock, representing 10-15% of the total breed population.
 These animals are chosen solely based on their breeding value.
 It is a group breeding program where participating breeders contribute their top females to a separate nucleus herd, where they are mated with the best available males.
 This structured breeding of superior females with high-quality males leads to a faster rate of breed selection and improvement than would be achieved in individual herds (Kohler-Rollefson, 2004).
 This tier serves as the source of replacement male and female breeding stock for both itself and the multiplier tier at the farm level, as well as the commercial tier at the field level.
 ONBS uses animals selected from both the nucleus and the multiplier population as replacement stock, which facilitates a two-way flow of genes.
 The multiplier herd comprises 30-40% of the breed population.
 It solely receives stud males, and occasionally breeding females, from the nucleus herd.
 The main role of the multiplier herd is to increase the genetic material of the elite animals from the nucleus herd, expanding it into larger numbers to be passed on to the commercial herds.
 Therefore, the multiplier serves as a replica of the original nucleus.
 The commercial herds are managed by smallholder farmers and accounts for 40-60% of the breed population.
 These herds lack high-quality animals and are therefore generated using males and females from multiplier herds, with the goal of enhancing production and genetic improvement.
 James (1977) and Intaratham (2003) demonstrated that in a well-designed open nucleus breeding program, the response to selection could be increased by 10-15 percent, while the rate of inbreeding could be reduced by half compared to a closed nucleus program of the same size.

 Fig. 1 Fig. 2